monsieurbiz/SyliusRichEditorPlugin/README.md

 {{ elements|monsieurbiz_richeditor_render_elements }}
 ```

-Or one buy one :
+Or one by one :
 ```twig
 {% for element in elements %}
     {{ element|monsieurbiz_richeditor_render_element }}